p1

 He's Still Here....

-I took this photo of the chief this morning just to reassure blog readers he's still alive!
+Add caption By Joelyn Hansen I took this photo of the chief this morning just to reassure blog readers he's still alive!
 I'm sure with all my posts that some of you have been wondering about his whereabouts.
-He's here at work, he's just been extremely busy lately.
+He's here at work, he's just been extremely busy late

 Read more